Guhanbala/Multimodal-Voice-Pathology-Classification-Using-Fused-Handcrafted-and-Deep-Features/README.md

-# 🎙️ Hierarchical Voice Pathology Detection System
+i# 🎙️ Hierarchical Voice Pathology Detection System

 A deep learning-based system for detecting and classifying voice pathologies using speech signals and electroglottography (EGG) data.
 The system employs a two-stage hierarchical approach: first detecting healthy vs. pathological voices, then classifying the type of pathology.